UlrikJonasLove/React-TheCompleteGuide-Projects/3. Basics of React - Practice Project/README.md

-# Complete Project with Basics
+# Basics of React - Practice Project

 * UseState react Hooks for updating the state
 * Components and props